cronvel/async-kit/README.md

 * args `Array`

 This is the opposite.
-Here we have a list of different function, but they take the same argument's list.
+Here we have a list of different function, but they take the same arguments.

 Example: